Claim for an Accident in a Public Place in Birmingham

 You will be entitled to compensation if you can show the person you are alleging is responsible for your injury was negligent.
 This means they have not acted as a reasonable person would have done had they been in the situation the responsible person was in.

 Ascertaining what the reasonable person would have been deemed to have done is not always easy.
 Speculating as to what you yourself would have done is not appropriate.
-Therefore, the advice of an experienced personal injury specialist can be helpful.
+Therefore, the guidance given by an experienced personal injury specialist can be helpful.
 They will be able to look at the situation objectively.
 After all, if the person you believe to be responsible can show they acted as any reasonable person would have done in the circumstances, they will not have been negligent and you won’t be entitled to compensation.
-Therefore, obtaining legal advice at any early stage can save you time and effort.
+Therefore, obtaining legal help at an early stage can save you time and effort.

 What should I do if I think I have a claim for compensation?

 If the case continues to court, the assistance of an experienced Personal Injury Claims solicitor** becomes even more important.
-They will be able to raise the action for you in the appropriate court and advise you of the process that will follow.
+They will be able to raise the action for you in the appropriate court and guide you on the process that will follow.

 What level of compensation am I entitled to claim?